romanaccio/Android/README.md

   ````
   Where : <your_keystore_name> is the path and name of the keystore, including the .keystore extension for example : Users/Projects/AndroidStudioProjects/Android/keystorename.jks
           <your_alias_name> is alias that you assigned to the certificate when you created it.
-  If prompted to type the password, then you should get your SHA1 fingerprint.
+  If prompted to type the password, then you should get your SHA1 fingerprints.
+* Use the android

 Checkout this [tutorial](http://android-er.blogspot.in/2012/12/displaying-sha1-certificate-fingerprint.html) about it.